 The Car Industry is Finally Waking Up

-It has been about seven years since the Tesla Model S went on sale, and other vehicle manufacturers are finally starting to realize that if they don’t produce compelling long distance EVs they will suffer significant losses in market share.
+It has been eight years since the Tesla Model S went on sale, and other vehicle manufacturers are finally starting to realize that if they don’t produce compelling long distance EVs they will suffer significant losses in market share.
 Nothing motivates the capitalist mind like declining revenue!
 The Model S and X have already taken several hundred thousand vehicle sales from Mercedes, BMW, Porsche, Audi, and other companies.
 Because of Tesla, GM is now producing the Chevy Bolt (range 238 miles), Hyundai offers the Ioniq EV (over 150 miles), Nissan has improved the Leaf (over 200 miles a charge instead of the paltry 70 miles it started with), Kia makes the Niro all electric (over 200 miles), Jaguar has launched the i-Pace EV (but the range can disappoint) , and Audi has finally launched the e-tron.